jerrylow/breakpoints/README.md

 ### destroy

 This will stop ALL breakpoints from listening for changes.
-Look at the examples
+To remove a single breakpoint bind see [Use namespacing](#use-namespacing).

 ```js
 $(window).breakpoints("destroy");